 You can view videos of the main talks at meetings on your computer.
 Just click on the image at right to see what’s currently available.
 There are videos of talks about all aspects of astronomy there – they’ll keep you entertained for hours!

 SPA meetings are held on the last Saturday of January, April, July and October, normally in the Gustave Tuck Lecture Theatre of University College London, Gower Street, London WC1E 6BT.
-However, the October 2018 meeting will be held in Lecture Theatre 1 of the Cruciform Building, which is directly across Gower Street from the main entrance to the UCL quadrangle.

 About the meetings